lostatc/retain-sync/README.md

 remote directory to conserve disk space.
 The program uses symbolic links to allow files in the remote directory to be accessible from the local one.
 The user can specify how much data they want to remain in the local directory at any given point in time.
-Since multiple local directories can share a single remote directory, retain-sync allows you to store your files centrally and sync them across multiple clients as storage space permits.
+Multiple concurrent pairs of directories can be synced, and since they can overlap, retain-sync allows you to store your files centrally and sync them across multiple clients as storage space permits.

 Since this software is still in an immature state, it is recommended that you back up your data before testing it.